-After spending several months hibernating from the rain and cold, all of a sudden, we are greeted by the occasional beautiful day in late August, with more warm days arriving as the year progress into September.
+After spending several months hibernating from Adelaide’s rain and cold, all of a sudden, we are greeted by the occasional beautiful day in late August, with more warm days arriving as the year progress into September.
 Deciduous trees are soon in full swing, with new green foliage appearing every day and fruit trees are starting to bloom.

 The following are our suggestions to make the most of this wonderful time to be outside in the garden.

 Start with a clean-up and maintenance of areas that have gotten away from you over Winter.
 Unfortunately, it’s not just your plants that love the combination of moisture and warmth that comes with early Spring.
 In what seems like the blink of an eye, weeds can be sprouting everywhere and growing at an alarming rate.

 So before you look at doing any else, it’s time to remove as many weeds and other pests as possible.
 Most of the time, simply pulling them out is the best solution, although if you find stubborn weeds popping out between pavers, a chemical spray might be a better solution.

 The next task will be to give your established plants a good prune before their next major grown cycle.
 In particular, hedges and fruit trees.